Katherine Clifton, 2nd Baroness Clifton: Excommunication

 Her husband was Catholic and she also practised that religion.
 However, the church of Scotland was Presbyterian and persecuted Catholics.
 On 3 February 1628, she was excommunicated by the Synod of Paisley.

+Letters

+Two letters sent by Katherine to William Douglas, 7th Earl of Morton are preserved in the National Library of Scotland collections.
+These are MS 80 fol 21, undated and MS 80 fol.
+22, 29th October 1630.
+She is addressed in an 'Epistle, To Katherine, Lady Aubigny' by Ben Jonson (The Forest X111).

 Death and timeline

 She died in 1637 in Scotland.
 Having been a Catholic, she was buried without ceremony.
 Her eldest son James succeeded her as Baron Clifton in addition to the titles he inherited from his father.